-Through studying Business students will develop transferable skills that will prepare them for studying at university or moving into the world of work.
+Through studying Business, students will develop transferable skills that will prepare them for studying at university or moving into the world of work.
 They will become skilled in making decisions, solving problems, applying numerical skills (including understanding finance and working with data) and understanding the business environment.
 They will also develop commercial awareness.
-There are opportunities to visit Eton College for meetings with their Keynes Society.

 What further study and careers could Business lead to?

 A Level Business could lead to further study in any Business, Economics or Accounting course.
 Other options for further study include:

-- Business Management
+- · Business Management

-- Accountancy and Finance
+- · Accountancy and Finance

 - Marketing

 - Tourism Management

 - International Business